hypermedia-app/hypermedia.app/guides/hydra-box/getting-started.md

 # Getting started

-Hydra-box API is an expressjs middleware.
-Three main steps are necessary to set it up:
+Three main steps are necessary to set up a Hydra API with hydra-box:

 1. Create a Hydra ApiDocumentation graph
 1. Add terms to declare how specific operations are implemented